crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Increased the precedence of the double colon cast operator, so that a statement like ``x::double / y::double`` applies both casts before the division.

 - Fixed an issue with the disk watermark sys checks which would incorrectly report all of them as failed if :ref:`cluster.routing.allocation.disk.threshold_enabled